-has notified this office that your attendance in has become irregular.
+has notified this office that your attendance is has become irregular.
 Please contact the instructor immediately.
-The instructor may refuse to grade, return, or record any assignment, quiz, or examination until you have met with the instructor to discuss your attendance problem.
+The instructor may refuse to grade, return, or record an assignment, quiz, or examination until you have met with the instructor t discuss your attendance problem.